vvolkl/key4hep-doc/spack-build-instructions/README.md

 ### Configuring Spack

 Alternatively, and for other platforms, spack can be configured in a few steps.
+These steps are essentially what is used to create the pre-configured spack instance in this script: https://github.com/key4hep/key4hep-spack/blob/master/scripts/ci_setup_spack.sh

 #### Installing Spack
 Spack itself is very easy to install -  simply clone the repository with git.